Phani5611/sftp-file-processor/README.md

 * Create an AWS Lambda function with the **Java 17** runtime.
 * Attach the previously created IAM Role to this function.
 * Adjust Lambda settings:
-  * **Memory:** Allocate at least 512 MB (to optimize Spring Boot cold start speeds).
+  * **Memory:** Allocate at least 1024 MB (to optimize Spring Boot cold start speeds).
-  * **Timeout:** Set to 30 seconds -1 minute to allow adequate time for Spring Boot context bootstrapping and file processing.
+  * **Timeout:** Set to 1–2 minutes to allow adequate time for Spring Boot context bootstrapping and file processing.

 ### 4. Build and Upload Shaded JAR
 * Build the shaded execution JAR locally: